 - Remove the boiled eggs from the water when they are done and put them in a bowl of cold water to stop the cooking.

-- Crack every bit of shell by tapping on a flat surface and peel the eggs.
+- Crack every bit of shell by tapping firmly with the back of a spoon and then soak the egg in cold water for 30 minutes before peeling.